BYU-ODH/yvideo-client/YVideo-Project-Structure.md

 ### 5. Proxy

 The "Proxy" pattern is when you have a class or module of your application that's sole purpose is to represent something that's remote.
 For example, if your application accesses an API via endpoints, you'll want to create a proxy called `apiProxy` that handles those interactions exclusively, essentially transforming endpoints to functions on a class.
 The only place you should use `fetch()` in YVideo is in some kind of proxy class.

+# TODO

+### v0.1
+1. Define the actions for the front end: How will people use this?

+	* #### Behaviors
+		* Students
+			* Watch videos
+		* TAs
+			* Manage:
+				* Edit collections (Settings & Permissions: They can't add TAs)
+				* Create (only links)
+			* CaptionAider
+			* Annotator
+		* Professors
+			* TA Roles
+			* Add TA to collection
+		* Lab Assistant
+			* Manage content in a collection
+			* ?
+Maybe create collection
+			* Search content and add it to a collection

+2. Rewrite the Player in 100% React using the react-player library
+3. Fix bugs in managing content, make sure professors mp4 files can be viewed correctly

+### v0.2
+1. Make sure all types of content can be viewed/edited properly
+2. Rewrite CaptionAider in 100% React
+3. Rewrite Annotator in 100% React
+4. Add useful functionality to the Admin page

+### v0.3
+1. Rewrite the backend (databases, servers, etc.)